JoelMichaelRutter/wax_crate_MS5/prep-and-deployment.md

 Also, rather than having to go and install the dependencies yourself manually, you should ensure that you have a copy of my requirements.txt file as then you can just issue the following command in the terminal "pip3 install -r requirements.txt" which will install all the dependencies you need to get started.
 Once all the project packages and dependencies have been installed you will be able to follow my processes outlined below.

 Also, if you do add to this project in terms of the dependencies and libraries used, you will need to freeze those libraries into the requirements.txt file by issuing the following command to the terminal "pip3 freeze --local > requirements.txt".
-Failure to do this will mean that when the app is deployed to Heroku, it wont be able to download and install the dependencies the app needs to run.
+Failure to do this will mean that when the app is deployed to Heroku, it won’t be able to download and install the dependencies the app needs to run.

 Once I had all my dependencies installed, I started the development of my app by issuing the following command to in the terminal "django-admin startproject wax_crate".
 This created my project level directory, off which the rest of the app is supported.